jomavera/datapipelineDataproc/README.md

 ##### Extraction

-The sources are loaded to a S3 bucket in order that the EMR cluster can access the data with PySpark
+The sources are loaded to a Google Cloud Storage bucket in order that the Dataproc cluster can access the data with PySpark

 ##### Transformation